-The Governing Body will ensure that any third party providers have their own complaints procedures in place if they are using school premises to offer services.
+The Governing Body will ensure that any third party providers have their own complaints procedure in place if they are using school premises to offer services.

-3. Purposes of the Complaints Procedure
+3. Purposes of a Complaints Procedure

-The purpose of our Complaints Procedure is to provide a comprehensive, open, transparent, fair and timely vehicle through which:
+The purpose of a Complaints Procedure is to provide a comprehensive, open, transparent, fair and timely vehicle through which: